 Spain

-No transposition activity reported, but there is an indication that draft legislation is in process.
-Existing legislation was passed in 2021, and requires companies with more than 50 employees to conduct regular remuneration audits (this is voluntary for smaller employees).
+Under these rules, companies with more than 50 employees must conduct regular remuneration audits (voluntary for smaller employees).
 Companies of all sizes must keep a remuneration register of aggregated and disaggregated pay data for all employees.
 Employees can access the register through a workers’ representative or union member.

 Sweden